NathStevo97/certifications-notes/kubernetes/CKA/06_Cluster-Maintenance/04_Backup-And-Restore-Methods.md

   - Kube-API Server query - Generally the more common method
   - ETCD Server

-## Disaster Recovery with ETCD in Kubernetes:
+## Disaster Recovery with ETCD in Kubernetes

 Assuming ETCDCTL is installed, use it to take a snapshot, make sure to specify the flags, which can all be found via examining the etcd pod and ARE MANDATORY for